 fn next(nbr i32, incr i32 = 1) i32 return nbr + incr next(5,2) // returns 7 next(4) // returns 5 (using incr's default value of 1) next() // ERROR! no default value for nbr

-Each statement is often an expression (including an assignment or block expression).
-A block's statement could also be a local variable declaration, some nested block, or one of a set of special statements supported by Cone.
-The Block chapter offers detailed information about what you can do with different kinds of blocks.
+Most statements are just expressions.
+A statement could also be a local variable declaration, some nested block, or one of a set of special statements (e.g., 'return').

 Local Variable Declarations